PaulBlanche/frugal/docs/data/getting-started/06-form-submission.md

 ## Example

-With handlers you can do form validation and submission server side :
+With handlers you can do form validation and submission server side:

 ```ts
 import type * as frugal from 'https://deno.land/x/frugal/core.ts';